jeffh/Seafood/README.rst

 - How to write your own modules
 - How to write your own states

 This currently only supports Debian / Ubuntu.
+(I only have Ubuntu VMs right now...)

 ------------
 Installation